asbjornu/developer.swedbankpay.com/payments/swish/index.md

 ### Certificate

 As a part of the setup, you will need a Swish certificate.
 There are two ways of doing this.
-You can apply for Swish as part of [Swedbank Pay Settlement Service][settlement-service]), and utilize the Swedbank Pay Technical Supplier Certificate.
+You can apply for Swish as part of Swedbank Pay Settlement Service, and utilize the Swedbank Pay Technical Supplier Certificate.
 A [Swedbank Pay sales representative][payex-mailto] can assist you with this.